Career Coach, Professional Resume Writer, Freelance Writer

-It might be that there’s simply no room for growth in your current role and your boss would be happy to share their network with you and give you a stellar reference.
+It might be that there’s simply no room for growth in your current role, and your boss would be happy to share their network with you and give you a stellar reference.

 Timing is Going to be Crucial

 Second, consider the state of mind your boss is in when you share the news.
 Remember that your boss is dealing with deadlines, bureaucracy, bad clients, and pressure from their own job.
-So, how your boss is currently feeling in his or her role can impact how they respond to your news.
+So, how your boss currently feels in his or her role can impact how they respond to your news.
 Try to be in tune with their emotional state so you can choose a time when they’re in a good place.

 Be Prepared in Advance

 So, you’ve decided that you’re going to be honest and share that you’ve applied for another job.
-The best thing you can do in advance of the chat is to be prepared about all the scenarios in which the conversation can go.
+The best thing you can do in advance of the chat is to be prepared for all the scenarios in which the conversation can go.
 It’s important to prepare for any potential questions your boss has.
 Brace yourself to answer questions about salary ranges, role changes, and companies you looked into.

-Preparing for this in advance will put you in control of conversation and help you keep it constructive and professional.
+Preparing for this in advance will put you in control of the conversation and help you keep it constructive and professional.